 This is a tablet that comes with the Android Lollipop OS and has a powerful Tegra K 2.3 GHz processor.
 This will allow you to transmit and record video from your drone with ease and with no lag at all.
 The beauty of using the Google Nexus 9 Tablet is the 8MP rear camera.
 This allows you to get vivid images as your drone races along.
 In order to get the best results when using this particular tablet, make sure you have the latest Lollipop version.
 The Google Nexus 9 Tablet comes with both GPS and a compass, which makes it great for using on most drones.
 Just one thing that you should note; make sure that the WiFi is off so that there is no disruption of the 2.4 GHz transmission band used by the controller.

 This is another great tablet for drones; it will give you the best visual experience of your life.
 The tablet comes with an 8-inch IPS display featuring the TruVivid Technology.
 The tablet comes with 32 GB internal storage and 2GB RAM, making it quite costly.
 But when you see the resultant videos and images captured from the device, then you will find that the cost is justified.

-These are the best all-round tablets for drones, although there are others that are specifically produced for particular drone apps.
-DJI has the Crystal Monitor, which is great for outdoor serial photography.
+These are the best all-around tablets for drones, although there are others that are specifically produced for particular drone apps.
+DJI has the Crystal Monitor, which is great for outdoor aerial photography.
 However, you want to use a tablet that will work on any drone on the market and the list above gives you some of the best.
-The tablets will give you lower latency when compared to Smartphones, and the video encoding is better, thank to their bigger screens and higher resolutions.
+The tablets will give you lower latency when compared to Smartphones, and the video encoding is better, thank their bigger screens and higher resolutions.
 You need a tablet that has a battery that will last at least 3 to 4 hours in order to get the best experience of recording footage during your drone flight.